 “Because pain in one area can so often be confused with another, a thorough exam must be done, including range of motion, strength testing and provocative neck and shoulder maneuvers,” says Dr. Mayer.
 You may have arthritis or nerve-related neck pain if pain:

-- Is sharp, stabbing, burning or tingling
+- Electric-like, stabbing, burning or tingling

 - Radiates down past your elbow or even into your hand

 - Radiates down your arm when you extend or twist your neck

 - Is relieved when you support your neck